Year 4 - Sharks

 Class Teacher - Mrs J Burrows

-Classroom TAs - Miss Dickinson & Mrs McBroom
+Classroom TAs - Mrs Beaumont & Mrs McBroom

 Plimsols - remember to bring your plimsols to keep in your locker.
 This is so that you can use your shoes for outdoor activities such as basecamp.